Myleene Klass: Hear'Say

 In 2001, Klass auditioned for the ITV reality show Popstars, which offered contestants an opportunity to become part of a newly formed pop band.
 Klass was chosen as one of the ten finalists and became a member of Hear'Say, with Kym Marsh, Suzanne Shaw, Danny Foster and Noel Sullivan.
 Following the success of their first album, the band was given its own TV show entitled Hear'Say It's Saturday.
 During the show's run, the band had a chance to perform with such established artists as Lionel Richie, Celine Dion, Bradley Walsh, Blue and Atomic Kitten.
 At the end of 2001, Hear'Say appeared on the Royal Variety Performance.

-Subsequently, the group achieved a 37-date sold-out arena tour and performed numerous television guest appearances.
+The group undertook a 37-date sold-out arena tour and performed numerous television guest appearances.
 Klass made many appearances with Hear'Say on TV and in live performances during 2002.
 The pop act's many promotional appearances during the year were also broadcast as part of their own TV shows, entitled Hear'Say: A New Chapter in Full and The Hear'Say Story.
 In total, Hear'Say had four Top 10 singles including two number-ones in the British charts, before splitting up after a reported long-term feud between Klass and Marsh.
 The feud resulted in Marsh leaving the band in December 2001, to be replaced by Johnny Shentall in 2002.
 The band split up in October of that year.

 Solo artist

 On 13 May 2003, Klass signed a five-album deal with Classics and Jazz.
 Promotion started with the release of the main promotional single "Toccata and Fugue" to TV channels.
-She also appeared in the video for "Da Ya Think I'm Sexy?" with The Girls of FHM, which went to No. 10 in the UK Singles Chart.
+She also appeared in the video for "Da Ya Think I'm Sexy?" with the Girls of FHM, which went to No. 10 in the UK singles chart.

 Klass's album, Moving On, was launched on 20 October 2003 at Harrods, London.
 The album included reworked versions of popular classical pieces such as Fauré's Pavane, Beethoven's Moonlight Sonata and Satie's Gymnopedie No.2.
 Moving On also included music from the Oscar-winning films Gladiator and The Piano.
 New arrangements for piano of more contemporary works were also included on the album, namely Linkin Park's "Crawling" and Daniel Bedingfield's "If You're Not the One".
 In its first week of release.
-Moving On peaked at No. 2 in the UK Classical Chart, behind Hayley Westenra.
+Moving On peaked at No. 2 in the UK Classical Charts, behind Hayley Westenra.
 It peaked at No. 32 in the UK Albums Chart.
 By mid-December 2003, the album had been certified gold.
-In April 2004, Moving On was nominated as Album of the Year in the Classical BRIT Awards.
-The award went to Bryn Terfel's platinum-selling record Bryn.
+In April 2004, Moving On was nominated as "Album of the Year" at the Classical BRIT Awards, but lost to Bryn Terfel's platinum-selling record Bryn.